mcjazzyfunky/js-widgets/README.md

 cd js-widgets
 npm install

-# To run tests
-npm run test

-# To run tests with watching
-npm run test-watch

 # To start the demos
 npm run demo

 # To build the project
 npm run build

-# To build and prepare the project for publishing
+# To prepare for publishing
 npm run dist
 ```